 The 8th-floor observation terrace of the Asakusa Culture Tourist Information Center offers a nice view of Asakusa and Tokyo Sky Tree.
 It is free and open from 10 am to 8 pm.

-Kibidango at Kibidango Aduma on Nakamise dori.
-Kibidango is a sweet dumpling made of mochi rice and soybean flour and has been popular in Asakusa since the Edo period.
+• Kibidango at Kibidango Aduma on Nakamise-dori.
+Kibidango is a sweet dumpling made of mochi rice and soybean flour that has been popular in Asakusa since the Edo period.

-A sweet potato creme brulle at Imo pippi
+• Sweet potato crème brûlée at Imo pippi

 Odaiba